Mammo Wudneh: Career

-His gift of writing has enabled him to secure journalistic jobs at the United States Information Service, a section of the American Embassy, and the Russian Cultural Center at Addis Ababa.
+His writing skill has enabled him to secure journalistic jobs at the United States Information Service, a section of the American Embassy, and the Russian Cultural Center at Addis Ababa.

 He also served at the Ethiopian Ministry of Information where he met and befriended authors like Berhanu Zerihun and Mengistu Gedamu.
 Mammo Wudneh was appointed head of Ethiopian News Agency in Eritrea.
-Shortly after the outbreak of the Ethiopian revolution in 1974, Mammo became an editorial staffer of the magazine 'Yekatit'.
+Shortly after the outbreak of the Ethiopian Revolution in 1974, Mammo became an editorial staffer of the magazine Yekatit.

 Mammo authored historical, fictional and dramatic works, as well as translated works of authors into Amharic.
 His most notable translations are stories of espionage.

 He also served a term as Chairman of the Ethiopian Writers Association.
 Furthermore, he was a recipient of different awards, including an international peace award for life-time achievement.
 Mammo was also instrumental in the preservation and restoration of Ethiopian historical artifacts and relics.

 Legacy

-By chance he later met one of the pilots who took part in the raid that killed his family.
+Fortunately, he later met one of the pilots who took part in the raid that killed his family.
 In a moving encounter the playwright forgave the pilot.
-Mammo Wudneh died of cardiovascular complication on 2 March 2012, at his residence in Addis Ababa.
+Mammo died of cardiovascular complication on 2 March 2012, at his residence in Addis Ababa.